DarkgreyDevelopment/Werkr.App/README.md

 Visit [docs.werkr.app](https://docs.werkr.app) to explore the Werkr Task Automation Project.

-Both server and agent are offered for download in portable and installer form.
-Once installed there is no difference between the two versions.
-The installers simply make the initial setup process a breeze.

 <br/>

-## Downloads:
+# Downloads:
 - [Server Downloads](https://server.werkr.app/releases/latest)
 - [Agent Downloads](https://agent.werkr.app/releases/latest)

+Both server and agent are offered for download in portable and installer form.
+Once installed there is no difference between the two versions.

 For users windows, download the latest msi installer for your cpu architecture (probably x64).
 For users with Debian linux based operating systems (that have systemd enabled), select the latest .deb file